bagasjs/bfpp/README.md

-# BFPP (Brainfuck++)
+# BFPP (Brainf*ck++)
-A modified and extended brainfuck interpreter
+A modified and extended brainf*ck interpreter

 ## Language Design
-Brainfuck is a simple programming language that consist of 8 instructions.
-Brainfuck++ add some more instructions to make the language a bit easier to use and can interact with external environment easily.
-A brainfuck runtime usually consists of
+Brainf\*ck is a simple programming language that consist of 8 instructions.
+BFPP add some more instructions to make the language a bit easier to use and can interact with external environment easily.
+A brainf\*ck runtime usually consists of
 - Data/Tape: An array of bytes usually with length of 30000
 - Data Pointer: A pointer that point into a byte in Data/Tape You create a useful program by manipulating this Data/Tape via Data Pointer